-July is National Picnic Month.
-Why not host your own perfect picnic in July?
-Bring your family and friends together online, or at a safe distance, to help fund vital specialist research so that every child survives their cancer diagnosis.
+July is National Picnic Month, what better way to celebrate the easing of lockdown restrictions than to bring your friends and family together in person, at a safe distance or even virtually online, to help fund specialist research so that every child survives their cancer diagnosis.

-We need your support more than ever to give hope to children facing cancer amid the Coronavirus (COVID-19) uncertainty.
-Raise over £5 and receive one of our Children with Cancer UK wrist bands as a thank you for all your amazing fundraising efforts.
+We need your support more than ever to give hope to children facing cancer.
+Raise over £12, in recognition of the 12 children and young people diagnosed with cancer in the UK every day, and receive one of our Children with Cancer UK wrist bands as a thank you for all your amazing fundraising efforts.

-Don’t forget – if you can’t host your own picnic you can still support our cause and donate the price of a coffee and cake.
+Don’t forget, you don’t have to organise an elaborate spread, or if you can’t host your own physical picnic you can still support our cause by setting up a virtual picnic and donating the price of a picnic lunch.

-Set up a fundraising page and share it with your friends and family.
+Set up your perfect picnic Facebook fundraising page and share it with your friends and family to help spread the word.

-Plan your event with our perfect picnic cheat sheet full of useful recipes and tips!
+Don’t forget to use our perfect picnic cheat sheet full of useful recipes and handy tips.

-Join in the conversation online and share the pictures of your perfect picnic.
-We’d love to see those picnic blankets covered in delicious treats for family and friends to enjoy.
+Join in the conversation online and share pictures of your perfect picnic.
+We’d love to see those picnic blankets covered in delicious treats for family and friends to enjoy, so don’t forget to tag us on Instagram (@Childrenwithcanceruk), Facebook (@Childrenwithcanceruk), and Twitter (@CwC_UK).

 Still have a few questions?
 No problem!
 Send us an email at firstname.lastname@example.org